DiltheyLab/HLA-LA/README.md

 ### Test run

-Download the 1000 Genomes CRAM file (ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/illumina_platinum_pedigree/data/CEU/NA12878/alignment/NA12878.alt_bwamem_GRCh38DH.20150706.CEU.illumina_platinum_ped.cram) for NA12878 and see whether you can reproduce our results!
+Download and index the NA12878 test CRAM file from (), run HLA\*PRG:LA, and compare the output with https://github.com/AlexanderDilthey/HLA-PRG-LA/blob/master/NA12878_example_output_G.txt.
+All allele calls should agree, and `Q` should be 1 for all fields.

 ## Running HLA\*PRG:LA